 Once the code is confirmed, the user can start to set the Appliance Settings.
 Use the arrow keys on the display to navigate through the Appliance Settings.
 A blinking setting indicates the setting can be changed.
 To change a setting, press ENTER.
-Appliance settings can be increased by pressing $^$ and decreased by pressing v on the display.
+Appliance settings can be increased by pressing $^{\wedge}$ and decreased by pressing $^{\vee}$ on the display.
 When done, press ENTER.
 The setting will stop blinking and the user can move on to next setting by pressing the < or > arrow keys.
 Press RESET to exit programming and store settings.
 Listed below are the settings that can be programmed into the control.

-Screen Description CENTRAL HEAT 140 °F Allows the user to adjust the central heating set point from 50F to 140°F (Factory Default 140°F).
-HEATING DELTA T 20 °F Adjusts the central heating delta T set point from 5°F to 30°F (Factory Default 20°F).
-DHW SETPOINT 119 oF Adjusts the DHW set point from 95 to 180°F (Factory default 119°F).
+Screen Description CENTRAL HEAT 140 °F Allows the user to adjust the central heating set point from 50F to 170°F (Factory Default 140°F).
+HEATING DELTA T 20 °F Adjusts the central heating delta T set point from $5^{\circ}F$ to $30^{\circ}F$ (Factory Default 20°F).
+DHW SETPOINT 119 °F Adjusts the DHW set point from 95 to 180°F (Factory default 119°F).
 NOTE: The appliance is supplied with a thermostatic mixing valve that must be installed on to the domestic hot water system.
 Any changes in this set point will also require adjustment to the mixing valve.
 Please refer to the mixing valve section in Domestic Water Piping, this manual, for further setup and operation details.
 BURNER RUN OFFSET 5 °F Adjusts the offset from the current target tank temperature where the control will begin heating water.
 Range: 1 to 18°F (Factory default 5°F).
-TEMP DISPLAY C OR F °F Adjusts the temperature measurement in $F = Fahrenheit$ to $C = Celsius$ (Default is Fahrenheit).
+TEMP DISPLAY CORF Adjusts the temperature measurement in F = Fahrenheit to C = Celsius (Default is Fahrenheit).

-Table 14 - Appliance Setting Program Navigation
+Table 12 - Appliance Setting Program Navigation Clock Settings

-Clock Settings